MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 1. On the target computer, open a Command Prompt window as Administrator.

-2. As and example., enter this command to delete the BCDEDit debugging entry for the host IP address.
+2. As an example, enter this command to delete the BCDEdit debugging entry for the host IP address.

     ```
     bcdedit -deletevalue {dbgsettings} hostip